Nationwide is the Presenting Sponsor of the Memorial Tournament

-This year marks the 40th year of the Memorial Tournament, which is hosted by golf legend Jack Nicklaus and features the world's top golfers as they compete in what is widely considered to be golf's fifth major.
-2015 also marks the fifth year that Nationwide has served as the presenting sponsor of an event that shines a spotlight on our hometown of Columbus, Ohio, and benefits Nationwide Children's Hospital, which provides world-class care to every child, regardless of a family’s ability to pay.
+The Memorial Tournament presented by Nationwide is hosted by golf legend Jack Nicklaus and features the world's top golfers as they compete in one of the premiere stops on the PGA TOUR.
+2019 is the ninth year that Nationwide has served as the presenting sponsor of an event that shines a spotlight on our hometown of Columbus, Ohio, and benefits Nationwide Children's Hospital, which provides world-class care to every child, regardless of a family’s ability to pay.

 Benefiting Nationwide Children's Hospital

-Nationwide is proud to partner with Jack Nicklaus and the Memorial Tournament because of our shared commitment to giving back to the community.
-Proceeds from the tournament benefit the Memorial Tournament Neonatal Intensive Care Unit (NICU) at Nationwide Children's Hospital in Columbus, Ohio.
+Nationwide is proud to partner with Jack & Barbara Nicklaus and the Memorial Tournament because of our shared commitment to giving back to the community.
+Proceeds from the Tournament benefit the Memorial Tournament Neonatal Intensive Care Unit (NICU) at Nationwide Children's Hospital in Columbus, Ohio.
 Since partnering with the Memorial in 2011, Nationwide and the Memorial Tournament have raised more than $13 million for Nationwide Children's.
 In 2006, the Nationwide Foundation pledged its largest gift in its history, granting $50 million to the hospital, and over the last six years, gifted the hospital with an additional $60 million in grants to establish and support the Nationwide Foundation Pediatric Innovation Fund at Nationwide Children’s Hospital.